Oklahoma Federal Criminal Defense Lawyers

 The U.S. District Court for the Northern District of Oklahoma, headquartered in Tulsa, OK, is one of three federal court districts covering the state of Oklahoma.

-The others are Eastern Oklahoma and Western Oklahoma Districts.
+The others are the Eastern Oklahoma and Western Oklahoma Districts.
 If you are accused of a federal crime allegedly occurring in one of the 11 counties of northeastern Oklahoma, your case will likely be heard in this court.

 The Page Belcher Federal Building is located at 333 W. 4th Street, Tulsa, OK 74103, and the phone number is (918) 699.4700.